To ensure that we process your personal data fairly and lawfully we are required to inform you:

 This privacy notice does not cover the links within this site linking to other websites.
 We encourage you to read the privacy statements on the other websites you visit.

 We regularly review our privacy notice and will review it at least annually.
-This privacy notice was last updated on 25 September 2018.
+This privacy notice was last updated in October 2021.

 If you have any questions which you feel have not been covered by this Privacy Notice, please email us or write to: